AdobeDocs/control-panel.en/help/performance-monitoring/using/active-profiles-monitoring.md

 * The count of active profiles currently used in the selected instance, along with the timestamp of the most recent billing workflow execution for your instance.

 * The total count of active profiles used across your organization within all instances.

+    >[!NOTE]
+    >
-This section is visible only if you have multiple instances associated with your organization.
+    >This section is visible only if you have multiple instances associated with your organization.

 * The total count of active profiles allocated to your organization.